Understanding Craniopharyngioma: Symptoms and Treatments

 Craniotomy

 A craniotomy involves opening the skull to access and remove the tumour.
-This approach allows for direct visualisation and precise removal of the tumour but carries risks such as infection, bleeding, and damage to surrounding brain structures.
+This approach allows for direct visualization and precise removal of the tumor but carries risks such as infection, bleeding, and damage to surrounding brain structures.

 Endoscopic Endonasal Surgery